BroadSoft-Xtended/SampleApps/teamone/botkit/README.md

 ## Creating your bot

-1) Create a "bot user" within Team-One / Intellinote.
+1) Create a "bot user" within Team-One / Team-One.
 (Or use your existing account to create a bot that acts as "you".)

 2) Create an API token for that user at <https://app.intellinote.net/rest/account/api-tokens>.